RoosterCodeOne/14bitVirtualMidiController/architecture.md

 - Settings UI content overflow → Verify `paint()` and `layoutPerSliderSections()` use matching spacing values
 - Breadcrumb not updating → Check `updateBreadcrumbLabel()` is called in `applyCustomName()`
 - Reset not working → Verify global settings reset in `onResetToDefaults` callback (SettingsWindow.h:314-331)
+- Theme not updating → Check component implements `ThemeChangeListener` and registers/unregisters properly
+- Wrong colors in light mode → Verify using `BlueprintColors::inputBackground()` for inputs, not `background()`
+- Text invisible in theme → Check `themeChanged()` updates all label/input `textColourId` properties

 **Key Methods**:
 - `onSetAllInBank` / `onSetAllSliders` - Bulk value operations across bank or all sliders